phlpphns/thesis_Tex/README.md

 If you are using TexStudio press ALT+T and then T to open the console (terminal).
 Use one of the the various *latex_compile\** files that are provided.

-Under Linux, acttivate the compile files with chmod +x.
+Under Linux, acttivate the compile files with *chmod +x*.

 Perhaps it also runs fine on overleaf etc.